Word square: Abramelin the Mage

 If the "words" in a word square need not be true words, arbitrarily large squares of pronounceable combinations can be constructed.
 The following 12×12 array of letters appears in a Hebrew manuscript of The Book of the Sacred Magic of Abramelin the Mage of 1458, said to have been "given by God, and bequeathed by Abraham".
 An English edition appeared in 1898.
 This is square 7 of Chapter IX of the Third Book, which is full of incomplete and complete "squares".

 No source or explanation is given for any of the "words", so this square does not meet the standards for legitimate word squares.
 Modern research indicates that a 12-square would be essentially impossible to construct from indexed words and phrases, even using a large number of languages.
 However, equally large English-language squares consisting of arbitrary phrases containing dictionary words are relatively easy to construct; they too are not considered true word squares, but they have been published in The Enigma and other puzzle magazines as "Something Different" squares.

 Modern English squares

-A specimen of the order-six square (or 6-square) was first published in English in 1859; the 7-square in 1877; the 8-square in 1884; and the 9-square in 1897.
+A specimen of the order-six square (or 6-square) was first published in English in 1859; the 7-square in 1877; the 8-square in 1884; the 9-square in 1897; and the 10-square in 2023.

 Here are examples of English word squares up to order eight:

 The following is one of several "perfect" nine-squares in English (all words in major dictionaries, uncapitalized, and unpunctuated):

 Order 10 squares

 A 10-square is naturally much harder to find, and a "perfect" 10-square in English has been hunted since 1897.
 It has been called the Holy Grail of logology.

+In 2023, Matevž Kovačič from Celje, Slovenia compiled several publicly available dictionaries and large corpora of English texts and developed an algorithm to efficiently enumerate all word squares from large vocabularies, resulting in the first perfect 10-square:

+The solution, which effectively eliminates the use of capitalized and punctuated words, consists of five binary nomenclature epithets of species names, a term for a type of inorganic compound, a name for a precursor form of an organic compound, as well as a rarely used word, an obsolete word and a standard English word, with the newest word having been introduced in 2011.

-Various methods have produced partial results to the 10-square problem:
+Additionally, various methods have produced partial results to the 10-square problem: